memmam/COVID-19-Tracker/README.md

 # 2019-nCoV Tracker v2.0-beta-4a
-Twitter bot for posting information on spread of 2019-nCoV.
+Twitter bot for posting information on spread of the 2019-20 Novel Coronavirus (2019-nCoV).
 The official instance of this bot can be found at [@2019nCoVTracker](https://twitter.com/2019nCoVTracker).

 # To create your own instance: